| | | | |

 Why does water freeze?

 Water can be a solid, liquid or gas.
-In liquid form the water particles can move around freely, so the water takes the shape of the container it is in.
-When you cool the water down the movement of the particles slow down and the particles become tightly packed together, which means its shape cannot change easily.
-We will come back to this later on and investigate in more detail.
+In liquid form, the water particles can move around freely, so the water takes the shape of its container.
+When you cool the water, the movement of the particles slows down, and they become tightly packed together, which means their shape cannot change easily.

 Why is ice sticky?